oliver-ricken/twitter_coronavirus/README.md

 ]
 ```

 Running `map.py` will output two files, one that ends in `.lang` for the language dictionary, and one that ends in `.country` for the country dictionary.
 Essentially, each file either contains the number of tweets sent from each country (in the `.country` file), or the number of tweets written in each language (in the `.lang` file).
-The keys of the dictionary in each file are simply the hashtags that we want to track, and the value of those keys are the number of sent tweets that contain the respective hashtag.
+The keys of the dictionary in each file are simply the hashtags that we want to track, and the value of those keys are the number of posted tweets that contain the respective hashtag.

 **Running the Mapper**

 `run_maps.sh` is a shell script that loops over each file in the dataset and runs the `map.py` command on that file.
 Each call to `map.py` can take up to a day to finish, so I used the `nohup` command to ensure that the program continues to run after disconnecting, and the `&` operator to ensure that all `map.py` commands run in parallel.

 First, ensure that you have execute permissions:

 ```
 chmod u+x run_maps.sh